kraimalani/Gillian/ARTIFACT_README.md

 To make the task simple, we created a `Makefile` that lets you run everything.
 In particular, in the root of the `Gillian` folder, running:

 - `$ make c` will verify the correctness of all of the functions that were specified in the C aws-encryption-sdk.
 The three most important ones are: `aws_cryptosdk_enc_ctx_deserialize`, `parse_edk`, and the main deserialisation function, `aws_cryptosdk_hdr_parse`.
-This verification takes approximately 14 minutes on .
+This verification takes approximately 14 minutes on a machine with an Intel Core i7-4980HQ CPU 2.80 GHz, DDR3 RAM 16GB, and a 256GB solid-state hard-drive, running macOS.
 - `$ make js` will verify the correctness of all of the functions that were specified in the JS aws-encryption-sdk.
 The three most important ones are: `decodeEncryptionContext`, `deserializeEncryptedDataKeys`, and the main deserialisation function, `deserializeMessageHeader`.
-This verification takes approximately 45 seconds.
+This verification takes approximately 45 seconds on the same machine as above.
 - `$ make c-proc PROC=function_name` will run the verification of only the C function whose identifier is `function_name`, if it has a specification.
 For example, `$ make c-proc PROC=parse_edk` verifies the `parse_edk` function.
 - `$ make c-lemma LEMMA=lemma_name` will run the proof of the C lemma whose identifier is `lemma_name`, if such a lemma exists.